phette23/summon-broken-links/readme.md

 `node src/check-links.js`

-## individually analyze/classify link breakages
+## classify link breakages & compile summary statistics

+Chunking up analysis by different files makes it easier to review the hundreds of links ten at a time but also leads to our data spread across several files.
+We can concatenate these with

 `node src/concat-json.js`

-## compile summary statistics
+_to be continued..._